LiSeCo: Linear Semantic Control for Language Generation: Experimental Methods

-\paragraph{Models} We test on three state-of-the-art causal language models: Llama-3-8B \citep{llama3}, Gemma-2-2b \citep{gemmateam2024gemma2improvingopen}, and Mistral-7B \citep{jiang2023mistral}.
+\paragraph{Models} We used three state-of-the-art causal language models: Llama-3-8B \citep{llama3}, Gemma-2-2b \citep{gemmateam2024gemma2improvingopen}, and Mistral-7B \citep{jiang2023mistral}.
 While the architectural details of a layer (attention $+$ MLP) differ slightly between models, our intervention treats layers as black boxes and operates at the level of the \emph{residual stream} \citep{elhage2021mathematical}.
 This permits our intervention to be applied as a lightweight layer wrapper, in an architecture-agnostic way.

-\paragraph{Attribute scoring functions} Recall that LiSeCo's guarantees are with respect to some scoring function $a: \Sigma^* \to \mathbb R$ that the practitioner has access to.
-Therefore, in evaluating whether guarantees hold, we use the scoring function $a$ to not only label the training points in the constraint set, but also evaluate the generations at test time.
+\paragraph{Attribute scoring functions} Recall that LiSeCo is trained with respect to a scoring function $a: \Sigma^* \to \mathbb R$ that the practitioner has access to.
+Therefore, in evaluating whether guarantees hold, we use $a$ to not only label the training points in the constraint set, but also evaluate the generations at test time.
 While one can use \emph{any} scoring function $a: \Sigma^* \to \mathbb R$, we use off-the-shelf neural classifiers from Huggingface.
-In particular, to score toxicity, we choose $a$ to be the RoBERTa-based toxicity scorer \citep{logacheva-etal-2022-paradetox} that maps sentences to a likelihood of being toxic in $[0,1]$. \cite{logacheva-etal-2022-paradetox}'s classifier is trained on binary classification on Kaggle's Jigsaw dataset \citep{jigsaw-toxic-comment-classification-challenge}.
-To score sentiment, we similarly choose $a$ to be a RoBERTa-based sentiment classifier \citep{camacho-collados-etal-2022-tweetnlp}, trained on annotated Twitter data \citep{barbieri2020tweeteval}, which assigns sentences to the likelihood of being negative in $[0,1]$.
+In particular, to score \textbf{toxicity}, we choose $a$ to be the RoBERTa-based toxicity scorer \citep{logacheva-etal-2022-paradetox} that maps sentences to a likelihood of being toxic in $[0,1]$. \cite{logacheva-etal-2022-paradetox}'s classifier is trained on binary classification on Kaggle's Jigsaw dataset \citep{jigsaw-toxic-comment-classification-challenge}.
+To score \textbf{sentiment}, we similarly choose $a$ to be a RoBERTa-based sentiment classifier \citep{camacho-collados-etal-2022-tweetnlp}, trained on annotated Twitter data \citep{barbieri2020tweeteval}, which assigns sentences to the likelihood of being negative in $[0,1]$.
+To score the \textbf{language} generation task, we used the RoBERTa-based language classifier of \citet{conneau-etal-2020-unsupervised}, which maps text to the likelihood of being one of twenty languages (including our targets English and Spanish).